Dhineia/Dhineia/README.md

 ### ⚡ Fun fact:
 I love exploring emerging tech and automating everything possible! 🚀

-Feel free to tweak this to match your style!
-Would you like to add any more personal details? 😊✨

 <!---
 Dhineia/Dhineia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.